m3g/ComplexMixtures.jl/docs/src/index.md

 are also complex enough such that representing the structure of the solution of those molecules with distribution functions is not trivial.

-Minimum-Distance Distribution Functions (MDDFs) are very general and practical way to represent solute-solvent interactions for molecules with arbitrarily complex sizes and geometries.
-In summary, instead of computing the density distribution function of a particular atom or the center-of-mass of the molecules, one computes the distribution function of the minimum-distance between any solute and solvent atoms.
+Minimum-Distance Distribution Functions (MDDFs) are a very general and practical way to represent solute-solvent interactions for molecules with arbitrarily complex sizes and geometries.
+Briefly, instead of computing the density distribution function of a particular atom or the center-of-mass of the molecules, one computes the distribution function of the minimum-distance between any solute and solvent atoms.
 This